 Generally, there are two types of VPNs; the corporate and the consumer VPNs.
 The corporate also referred to as Remote Access VPN is a type of VPN protection technology that allows an individual to connect to a private corporate intranet securely while offsite.
 The security of this technology is maintained through a password, security token, or even one time passwords by a smartphone app.
 The two essential pieces of the corporate VPN include the Remote Access Server and the VPN Client software.

-Your key to traveling the world and still having a job
+Traveling the world and still having a job

 That doesn’t mean much to you?
 You came here for a straight answer to the question ‘how does a VPN protect me’?
 Alright alright alright.
 Think of the corporate technology.
 Offsite workers or workers on the road who still require access to resources on the private internal network of the business find this technology very useful.
 When a remote worker is authenticated, he or she connects to the corporate intranet through an encrypted tunnel.
 This establishes a private connection over the public internet.
 Thereupon, remote workers can collaborate with their colleagues using services such as the sharing of the desktop.
 There you go, your trick to traveling the world and still making money.